MohammadYAmmar/PyWinScreenLockPrevent/README.md

 ## Future work
 The TODO list:
-- Verify EXE compatibility on laptop.
+- Verify EXE compatibility on laptop. [✅ Alhumdulillah  work in other laptop with Youtube]
-- Enhance "Stop" button functionality.
+- Enhance "Stop" button functionality. [✅]
 - Reduce EXE size (currently 68 MB), by use other lite package.
--Implement operational modes and dynamic button changes, current use for Youtube.
+- Implement operational modes and dynamic button changes, current use for Youtube.

 ## Contributing